diegocoxta/diegocosta.me/content/pages/uses/en.md

 - **Vercel**: I work with Vercel as my primary hosting service for my personal projects, including this blog.
 - **Github**: Github is my primary version control system.
 I use it to host my code, mainly as private repositories.
 I also use it to host GitHub Pages and create pipelines using GitHub Actions to deploy anything.
 - **ChatGPT**: I use ChatGPT to help me with anything.
 My primary use is as an English grammar checker, as English is not my primary language.
 Previously, I used Grammarly.
-- **Yousician**: I'm using Yousician to learn how to play bass!
-It's very fun and easy to understand.
-I love gamification tools like this.
 - **Stremio**: I'm using Stremio to watch movies that I cannot find on any streaming service.
 I really try not to use pirated content; I subscribe to every streaming service I know.
 However, sometimes only the good old torrent can help me with older or harder-to-find movies.

 ## 📱 Mobile